issacting93/DynamicWebClassNotes/Week02/Week2a/README.md

-# External Libraries: CSS Modules and Flow
+# External Libraries: CSS Modules and Material Design Icons

 Last week we dabbled in creating a simple recipe card with JSX, breaking it down into atomic components, and passing our content in via data and props.
 Before we move on, let's take a few minutes together to sync up on our recipe cards and styling.